Vacation, Reduced Course Loads, Regaining F1 Status

 • Take as many online classes as you wish, if you are in the College Credit program

-• To complete a course of study during the current term.
-An F-1 status student who needs fewer than 12 credits to complete their program of study is considered to be pursuing a full course of study if the student enrolls in the number of credit hours required to complete the program in the final term.
+• Completion of your course of study during the current term: An F-1 status student who needs fewer than 12 credits to complete their program of study is considered to be pursuing a full course of study if the student enrolls in the number of credit hours required to complete the program in the final term.
 A student must seek prior permission from an IE advisor to take less than 12 credits based on the last quarter.

-• Other valid academic reasons for enrolling less than full time.
-A student with academic concerns should meet with an IE advisor to discuss permission to drop below 12 credits.
+• Valid academic reasons: A student with academic concerns should meet with an IE advisor to discuss permission to drop below 12 credits.
 A student must receive prior permission BEFORE dropping a class.
 The student is allowed a maximum of one quarter per an education level below 12 credits for an academic difficulty.

 Requesting to Regain F-1 Status